Advanced Predictive Models (ODL) STATS5073

 100% Continuous Assessment

-This will typically be made up of a project report (30%), an oral assessment (20%) and five homework exercises, including online quizzes (50%).
+This will typically consist of practical assignments (50%) and online quizzes (50%).
 Full details are provided in the programme handbook.

 The aims of this course are:

 ■ to provide an overview of different generalisations of linear regression models